 With Amber in university, all of her RESP is in secured savings products, mainly GICs.
 This is not the time to take excess risk and hope for wild gains, but potentially lose in a down market.
 We have already withdrawn a portion of her RESP to pay for her university expenses to date.

-Phillip is still four years away from post-secondary.
+Phillip is still three years away from post-secondary.
 We are slowly starting to move some of his RESP investing away from ETF equity index funds and into GICs.
 Each year we will continue to move towards locking in his earnings.

 Audrey’s RESP investing is mainly in equity ETFs, a mix of Canadian, U.S., and international funds.